 Services are maintained through HACA funding, as well as City of Austin Social Service and St. David's Foundation grants to Family Eldercare.
 Funds through the most recently awarded City of Austin grant became available in October 2015, allowing some previous evidence-based programs, wellness, exercise and socialization activities to be resumed at the properties - including brain boosters, creative writing classes, medication management training, and low-impact exercise.
 Family Eldercare's most recent contract amendment with HACA includes additional HACA funds to support the maintenance of three full time Service Coordinators (combined with Family Eldercare's aforementioned grants).
 Currently, Family Eldercare plays 57% of the cost for the three Service Coordinators for HACA residents and HACA pays 43%.
-The smallest of the HACA elderly/disabled designated properties, Salina has received less ongoing programming than the other participating properties, though individual service coordinator has still been offered.
-In October of 2017, HACA will be adding another Family Eldercare Service Coordinator to serve seniors living at our public housing family sites through funding provided by private foundations.
+The smallest of the HACA elderly/disabled designated properties, Salina has received less ongoing programming than the other participating properties, though individual service coordinator to serve seniors living at our public housing family sites through funding provided by private foundations.